infrasonicaudio/libDaisy/tinyusb-notes.md

 ton of hardcoded stuff - maybe this is fine, but should probably be user-configurable to some degree.

+There are still occasional dropped packets on receiving a stream from the host.

 ### Changes

 * SAI max buffer size increased to 4096
 * DMA non-cached RAM2 region increased to 128kB in linker script
+* DMA IRQn priorities all lowered to 1 (to accommodate USB IRQn to supersede)
+* RCC for PLL3 changed to get closer to 48kHz true SAI sample rate
+* Call `tud_task()` from `PendSV_Handler()` - triggered on USB interrupts and systick (1ms)
+    * This ensures the task is processed low-priority, and as soon as possible after USB ISR
+    * Also avoids conflict with any longer-running main loop tasks

 ### TODOs